sendgrid/sendgrid-go/USAGE.md

 ## Enable/disable a subuser

-This endpoint allows you to enable or disable a subuser.
+This endpoint allows you to enable or disable a sub-user.

 For more information about Subusers: